ibrokethat/interview-master/README.md

 I didn't use TypeScript.
 I'm learning it, but decided I'd be better showing my approach generally as oppose to proving it.

-I didn't run linting or integrate prettier - I would in production code.
+I didn't run linting or integrate prettier and why-did-you-render - I would in production code.

 ## Approach